Aladdin: Sustainable Energy Design Powered by AI

 Artificial intelligence (AI) is changing the way people work.
 As a manifestation of human ingenuity, design is a vital testbed for studying how we may meet the opportunities and challenges posed by AI.
-Based on the fusion of CAD and CAE, Aladdin is an experimental platform for reimagining design in the coming era of AI.
-The power of Aladdin derives from two different sources: generative design and machine learning.
+Based on the fusion of CAD and CAE, Aladdin is an experimental platform for reimagining design in the coming era of AI — in the context of sustainable energy that is crucial to the future of humanity.

-Generative design is a tabula rasa methodology inspired by biological evolution.
-Once the design criteria and constraints of a product are specified, a piece of generative design software uses evolutionary computation to efficiently explore the entire parameter space supported by the software to find optimal solutions.
+Aladdin's AI capabilities are mainly based on generative design, a tabula rasa methodology inspired by biological evolution.
+Once the design criteria and constraints of a product are specified, generative design uses evolutionary computation to efficiently explore the entire parameter space supported by the software to find optimal solutions.
 During the iterative search for feasible solutions, the software automatically constructs a vast number of forms at each step, tests their functions using numerical simulations, evaluates their quality based on the given criteria and constraints, and then selects those that are closer to the goal for the next step.
 By repeating these computational routines many times, a variety of designs that meet the goal gradually emerge.
-Engineers then review these outputs, often with the aid of interactive visual analytics for intuitive evaluation and comparison across the board, and choose one or more designs for prototyping.
+Engineers then review these outputs, often with the aid of interactive visual analytics for intuitive evaluation and comparison across the board, and choose one or more designs for prototyping (see an example about concentrated solar power).
 This paradigm shift in design methods entails a fundamental change of mindset for design thinking that must be addressed in the engineering education of future workforce.

 Why Name It Aladdin?